Work With Me

 - You're hoping coaching will do the work for you without any effort in between sessions

-- You're in crisis mode right now (if things feel urgent or overwhelming in a way that's affecting your day-to-day, that's a sign you need more immediate support than coaching can offer)
+- You're in crisis mode right now (if things feel urgent or overwhelming, that's a sign you need more immediate support than coaching can offer)

 Clarity on what you actually want.

-Using the Wheel of Life, we map all 8 areas of your life (career, health, relationships, finances, and more) so you can see exactly where things are balanced and where they're not.
-Someone might come in saying I want to transition out of finance and into international policy, but I don't know if that's a real pull or just burnout talking and realize through the mapping that it's not really about the job at all — it's that their relationships feel hollow, they haven't invested in anything meaningful outside of work in years, and the career restlessness is a symptom.
-Sometimes naming what's actually off is the whole thing.
+Using the Wheel of Life, we map all 8 areas of your life to see exactly where things are balanced and where they're not.
+Someone might come in saying I want to transition out of finance, but I don't know if that's a real pull or just burnout talking.
+Through the mapping, they realize it's not about the job at all: their relationships feel hollow, they haven't invested in anything outside of work in years, and the career restlessness is just pointing at all of it.
+Most people are surprised by what the map surfaces.

 Specific goals with real plans behind them.